All Episodes

 Thanks for having me.

-So uh what do you think?
+So what do you think?

-Yeah, I don't I don't like presidents who think they're philosopher kings because they end up making crazy decisions and they also try to nudge or steer or direct people in the direction they want to go.
+Yeah, I don't like presidents who think they're philosopher kings because they end up making crazy decisions and they also try to nudge or steer or direct people in the direction they want to go.

 I think a president should be a servant of the people who is trying to enact good policies to make our lives better.

-If you look in history, you mentioned Jimmy Carter.
+And I think that this often happens, Mark, if you look in history, you mentioned Jimmy Carter.

 You can look at others.

-When they are having trouble gaining support for their actual policy agenda, they switch into this kind of mode, and that's basically where Joe Biden is today.
+When they are having trouble gaining support for their actual policy agenda, they switch into this kind of mode.

 It's philosopher king mode.

-Now I'm going to lecture you about what's wrong with our country, and you just need to follow me, and everything will be fine.
+Now I'm going to lecture you about what's wrong with our country, and you just need to follow me and everything will be fine.

-Get you off the gas pump, uh, inflation crime and thinking about uh and what what is this phrase he could come up with?
+So this is really Operation Change the Subject, get you off the gas pump, inflation, crime, and thinking about – what is this phrase he's come up with?

 Ultra MAGA.

-What is ultra mega?
+What is ultra-mAGA?

 You know, remember there were conservatives and then there were the neoconservatives.

-I guess there's ultra, there's ultra maga.
+And there's ultra, there's ultra-maga.

-Yeah, I mean, look, it's it's it's throwing around labels, and I know in politics we have to throw around around labels, and sometimes labels are accurate, but you know, this is the problem is there's a lack of substance um in this administration.
+But, you know, this is the problem is there's a lack of substance in this administration.

-You look at the Obama administration, I'm certainly not a fan of Barack Obama, but there are actually people in that administration that had some ideas.
+I'm certainly not a fan of Barack Obama, but there were actually people in that administration that had some ideas.

 I didn't agree with them, but they actually had some ideas, things they wanted to do.